swimmingly/yodrew.github.io/index.md

 Neither spiritual, therapeutic, nor psychedelic, this is the first approach to darkness—and psychology—based on hygiene.
 More than mere cleanliness, hygiene remains history’s most influential approach to health.
 For 180 years, it has taught the modern world appreciation for the self-preserving nature of life and all its normal conditions: fresh air, ample sleep, pure food, frequent bathing and exercise, etc.

-Hygiene has long excelled in caring for the self-healing body.
-With darkness, hygiene now has an equally effective way of caring for the self-healing soul.
+Hygiene has long excelled other methods in caring for the self-healing body.
+With darkness, hygiene now does the same for the self-healing soul.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[_continue reading online_ &gt;](/dedication)
 {:#continue}